 If a school bus accident was caused by the negligence of the bus driver, liability may depend on whether the school operated the buses or contracted school transportation to another company.
 If the school operated the bus, the school could be liable for the negligence of the driver.
 If a private company operated the bus, the company could also be liable for the driver’s negligence.

-This also gives the injury victim a better chance to get full compensation for the accident because the employer is more likely to have the money to pay for damages.
+This also gives you a better chance to get full compensation for the accident because the employer is more likely to have the money to pay for damages.
 This is also a way to help prevent similar accidents from happening in the future, by holding the employer responsible.5

 Again, when the driver is negligent, the tour bus company may be liable for damages.
 However, the company or operator may also be directly liable for the driver’s actions if the employer was negligent in hiring, training, or supervising the driver.
 Failing to review the driver’s record or qualifications may make the employer may be liable for negligent hiring.6